What is complimentary credit card Roadside Assistance?

 Which is better: credit card or standalone membership?

 Getting free roadside assistance on your credit card is an easy win that can save you money and stress.
-But, there are some key questions to ask:
+Since the cost of towing can top $800 even in metro areas, roadside assistance - especially when it’s included in your credit card - is an investment against emergency expenses.

 - Do all roadside assistance programs come with the same level of assistance?